-The School's largest source of revenue was the State of Florida (95%), primarily received through Florida Education Finance Program (FEFP).
-The significant increase in state revenue was due to the 62% increase in the number of students attending the School in 2015-16.
+The School's largest source of revenue was the State of Florida (96%), primarily received through Florida Education Finance Program (FEFP).
+The significant increase in state revenue was due to the 40% increase in the number of students attending the School in 2016-17 resulting from adding 12th Grade and the addition of Charter School Capital Outlay Funds.

-Concentration of expenses was primarily split between General Support (40%) and Instruction (54%).
-General Support consisted of administration and operations expenses, including rent expense as the School did not receive State Capital Outlay funding.
+Concentration of expenses was primarily split between Instruction (57%) and General Support (36%).
+General Support consisted of administration and operations expenses.
 Instruction consisted of teacher salaries, curriculum resources, and classroom furniture and equipment.
 Support Services consisted of guidance and professional development services.
-The significant differences in all expenses were due to the 62% increase in the number of students attending the School in 2015-16.
-Increases in instruction expenses were primarily due to increases in instructional salaries and benefits resulting from increases in instructional staff.
-Increases in support services expenses and in general support expenses were also primarily due to increases in administrative staff salaries.
+The significant differences in all expenses were due to the 40% increase in the number of students attending the School in 2016-17.
+Increases in instruction expenses were primarily due to increases in instructional salaries and benefits resulting from increases in instructional staff, increases in curriculum materials due to the addition of new course offerings, and increases in the number of students participating in dual enrollment.
+Increases in support services expenses and in general support expenses were primarily due to increases in administrative staff salaries and renovations and maintenance on facilities.